gar6920/3D-V2/memory bank/architecture.md

 ### collision.js
 - Imports Three.js and required modules (camera, playerGroup, and cubes from scene.js)
 - Implements AABB (Axis-Aligned Bounding Box) collision detection system:
-  - Defines player collision box dimensions (width: 0.5, height: 1.8)
+  - Defines player collision box dimensions to match the model (width: 1.0, height: 1.5)
   - Creates player AABB based on playerGroup position
   - Creates cube AABBs based on their positions and sizes
   - Implements checkAABBCollision utility function for box intersection tests
+- Provides collision prediction capability:
+  - Can check collisions at a future position before moving
+  - Supports passing a potential future position for testing
+  - Prevents movement into colliding positions
+- Makes collision boxes precise:
+  - Player box starts from ground level (y=0) and extends to full height
+  - Cube boxes start from their base and extend to full height
+  - Uses exact dimensions without margins for precise collision boundaries
 - Exports checkCollisions function that:
-  - Creates player AABB from current playerGroup position
+  - Creates player AABB from current or future playerGroup position
   - Checks for collisions with each cube in the scene
   - Returns true if any collision is detected
   - Returns false if no collisions are found
 - Integrates with controls.js to prevent player movement into objects:
-  - Previous position is stored before movement
-  - Movement is applied
-  - Collision check is performed
+  - Collision is checked BEFORE movement
-  - Position is reverted if collision occurs
+  - Movement is only applied if no collision would occur
+  - This prevents any possible overlap between player and objects

 ### utils.js
 - Provides global constants for game parameters: